Admin Extras: Designing effective CX programs

 At each touchpoint along the path, survey just the people in a position to know.
 If this sounds obvious, no matter; it’s still important.
 To identify those in the know, capture an understanding of the unique audiences within your panel of respondents.

-For example, imagine if Hem & Stitch sends out this recurring CSAT question for a touchpoint survey on B2B onboarding:
+For example, imagine if Hem & Stitch sends out this recurring CSAT question for a touchpoint survey on B2B onboarding for their distribution partners:

-“How satisfied were you with the H&S Onboarding experience?”
+“How satisfied were you with the Hem & Stitch Onboarding experience?”

 What information can they expect to gather from: